Flowers for pollinators

 Pollinator health is critical to our food system and the diversity of life across the world.
 Each of us can contribute to pollinator-friendly environments.
 We can plant flowers with pollen and nectar, create habitat and nesting sites, and eliminate the use of pesticides that are dangerous to pollinators.

-Steps in creating a pollinator-friendly landscape:
+Steps to create a pollinator-friendly landscape:

 - Focus on a "healthy" environment, not a perfect landscape.